mattwydra/self-help-hub/README.md

 3. **Micro-Connection Challenge:**
    Suggest making one tiny human connection each day - smile at a cashier, comment on a social media post meaningfully, send a quick message to an old friend with no pressure for response.
 Frame it as building "connection muscle" gradually.

+### Depression

+1. **Small Wins Tracker:**
+   Create a visually rewarding digital tracker where users can log tiny wins each day.
+The interface should celebrate even minimal efforts (brushed teeth, opened curtains, drank water) with gentle positive reinforcement.

+2. **5-Minute Sunlight Timer:**
+   A simple timer that encourages just 5 minutes of exposure to natural light.
+Explain how this impacts circadian rhythm and mood, while emphasizing that it's an achievable goal even on the hardest days.

+3. **"Just This" Mindfulness:**
+   A guided exercise focused on completing just one small task with full presence.
+Instead of thinking about everything that needs doing, the activity guides users to focus completely on the sensory experience of one simple action like washing a single dish or folding one piece of clothing.